ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

    - Asking peers that it is directly connected to if they have the data specified by the CID.
    - Query the DHT for the IDs and network addresses of peers that have the data specified by the CID.

-2. Next, the gateway performs **content retrieval**, which can be broken into three substeps:
+2. Next, the gateway performs **content retrieval**, which can be broken into the following steps:

    1. The gateway connects to the provider.
    1. The gateway fetches the CIDs content.